Here’s a post I never thought I would have to write.

 Yesterday 52% of British voters decided that the UK should leave the European Union.
 That’s 17.4 million citizens.
-For the 16.1 million (48% of) voters who had wanted to stay, Brexit is a disaster, a tragedy.
-A 43-year old love-hate marriage has culminated in the announcement of an impending divorce – due to ‘irreconcilable differences’.
+For the 16.1 million (48% of) voters who want to stay, Brexit is a disaster, a nightmare they’re hoping to wake up from.

 But what does Brexit mean for you as an international student?
 I’ve tried to sum up the situation in 12 points.